 Polaroid Zip Wireless Mobile Mini Printer

 With the Polaroid Zip, there’s simply no need to shake your prints like a Polaroid picture.
-The apt-titled printer offers up 2 x 3-inch smudge-proof photos from a Bluetooth-connected mobile device.
-The resulting photos are waterproof, tear-proof, and have a sticky peel-back, allowing you to place your photos anywhere you’d like.
+The aptly named printer offers up 2 x 3-inch smudge-proof prints from a Bluetooth-connected mobile device.
+The resulting photos are waterproof, tear-proof, and have a sticky back that allows you to place your photos anywhere you’d like.
 Downloading the Polaroid app for either iOS and Android opens up more possibilities, giving you a means for enhancing your photos on the go.
 The travel-friendly printer is pocket-sized, too, and weighs just 6.6 ounces.

 Canon Ivy Mini

 The Canon Ivy Mini prints your favorite Instagram and Facebook photos directly from your smartphone.
 Download the app to customize and print your pictures, then easily sync the Ivy to your phone via Bluetooth.
 The printer uses the same Zink paper as the above two models, giving it a portable design without the need for ink cartridges.
 While mini Zink printers have been around for years, the Ivy is Canon’s first foray into the product category.

 Want something more than a static print?
 Lifeprint’s Augmented Reality Hyperphotos uses standard Zink paper but create prints that move when you scan them with its mobile app.
 The printer has a larger 3 x 4.5-inch option for bigger prints, or a 2×3 sized printer.
 Thanks to the unique Hyperphoto technology, you can print live photos from Snapchat, Twitter, Facebook, and Instagram.
 You can also easily add filters, text, memes, and stickers through the Lifeprint App.
 The Lifeprint Slim is the company’s newest model that, as the name suggests, is even more portable than the original.